 Today I confess I still harbor some prejudice but I also have chosen to live in integrated neighborhoods and bring up my kids in an integrated neighborhood.
 This ambiguous feeling of mine, or should I say, layered attitude toward blacks, that is loving most and fearing a few, leads me to remember how foolish in a way the term racist society is.
 Because some whites fear blacks and others hate blacks, that does not make a racist society because this simplistic term does not account for all the whites (particularly the of the Jewish faith) who have loved, supported, honored, fought for and married blacks.
 I for one have have loved, supported, honored, and fought for their equality and integration in American society, as I do today for Muslims, including my ‘adopted’ Bosnia daughter.

-My bother Hill told me that when we were small kids, Dad would have us get a dictionary and sit in front of him when he was on the toilet and for every word we could find that he didn’t know, he would give us each a penny, which was worth a whole lot more in the mid-forties than now.
+My bother Hillel told me that when we were small kids, Dad would have us get a dictionary and sit near him when he was on the toilet and for every word we could find that he didn’t know, he would give us each a penny, which was worth a whole lot more in the mid-forties than now.
 Strange place for early schooling!!!!
+But maybe Dad had read Roman history and knew that Roman men would sit together in rather posh, public toilet rooms and converse about daily life, business, and hope the chat might lead to a dinner invitation.

-As soon as Hill told me of this curious educational program (during a most unusual 1.5 hour telephone conversation that Hill did not want to end), it reminded me of the coins I would hand out to my second wife’s grandkids when I gave them the science quizzes at the dining room table.
+As soon as Hill told me of this curious educational venue (during a most unusual 1.5 hour telephone conversation that my brother apparently did not want to end), it reminded me of the coins I would hand out to my second wife’s grandchildren when I gave them the science quizzes at the dining room table.
 I guess I now know the origin of the more recent money quizzes but I’ve had no memory of the Toilet School contests until Hill told me about this most bizarre form of toilet training.

 There were two sisters who lived down the block from me on Diamond Street in the Strawberry Mansion neighborhood of Philadelphia (1938-1946); Joan was younger, and Phyllis Mashbitz was my age and I had a crush on her.
 One day in the Park Movie Theater, which was at the other end of the block, Phyllis and I were sitting in the dark watching a movie (probably a Tarzan flick or Gene Autry) and eating popcorn.
 Out of the blue, Phyllis said, “Now when I say fuzzy you say duck and when I say duck you say fuzzy.
 I liked games…so she began: she said fuzzy and I said duck, then she said duck and I said fuzzy.
 This went on for a bit until she said duzzy and I said fuck.
 I don’t think I knew what fuck meant at that time but her giggling response led me to believe I had said something dirty.